logichousepcb/Wiegand_ESP8266_MQTT_WebUI/README.md

 This is a simple device that uses a Wemos D1 Mini and a Wiegand RFID reader with keypad.
 Using a simple web based user interface you can connect to your network and set up user codes.

+It will flash green several times  as it first turns on.
+Once blue, you can start using.

 Command:

+You can always scan a valid tag to trigger opening.

-9 9 9 9 1 ENT - Will turn on the Wed user interface to configure the device
+(turned off at moment) 9 9 9 9 1 ENT - Will turn on the Wed user interface to configure the device

-9 9 9 9 0 ENT - Will turn off the Web user interface
+(turned off at moment) 9 9 9 9 0 ENT - Will turn off the Web user interface

-9 9 9 9 7 ENT % * * * * ENT  - This will add/change user % (1-10 where 0 is for user 10) code to  * * * * whatever you entered - # # # # is the admin code.
-Will blink 8 times waiting for user number then turn solid.
-Once it is solid scan in the tag to complete add process
+9 9 9 9 7 ENT % * * * * - This will add/change user % (1-10 where 0 is for user 10) code to  * * * * whatever tag you scan.
+Will blink 6 times waiting for user number then turn solid.
+Once it is solid you have about 6 seconds to scan in the tag to complete add process.  ** note the admin cannot be changed at the keypad

+(working on) 9 9 9 9 8 ENT % * * * * - This will add/change user % to and entered keypad code

 ESC - will clear the code buffer

-ENT - sends code after pressing keys (the max number of digits in a code is 11)
+# # # # # # ENT - sends code after pressing keys (the max number of digits in a code is 11)

 # Defaults: